Skip to content

 Healthcare Providers

-Physicians, nurses, midwives and healthcare providers who deliver care directly to patients in rural, remote, First Nations or Métis communities in BC.
+Physicians, nurses, midwives and healthcare providers who deliver care directly to patients in rural and remote communities in BC, including First Nations and Métis Chartered Communities in rural and remote areas.

 Who Should Join?